OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

-The EUDI design allows only registered systems -- abiding by the criteria set forth in the regulations -- to participate in the EUDI ecosystem, and interact with other parties via the architecture's protocols {[}\citeproc{ref-eu:protocols}{88}{]}.
-Therefore, ``those who are on the list receive economic advantages; those who are not on it have disadvantages'' {[}\citeproc{ref-schall:eudi}{89}{]}.
+The EUDI design allows only registered systems -- abiding by the criteria set forth in the regulations -- to participate in the EUDI ecosystem, and interact with other parties via the architecture's protocols {[}\citeproc{ref-eu:protocols}{93}{]}.
+Therefore, ``those who are on the list receive economic advantages; those who are not on it have disadvantages'' {[}\citeproc{ref-schall:eudi}{94}{]}.
 In itself, this is not an issue.
-However, several of these requirements could form \emph{economical obstacles} (e.g., increased liability, financial minima) or \emph{technical hurdles} (e.g., renewal on each change attestation) {[}\citeproc{ref-eu:certifications}{76}; \citeproc{ref-eu:protocols}{88}{]}.
-This could lead to an ecosystem that \emph{favors affluent organizations}, strengthening their \emph{privileged position} in their respective techno-economic spheres, and leading to vendor lock-ins and gate-keeper behavior {[}\citeproc{ref-schall:eudi}{89}{]}.
-Rather than a decentralization of digital identity, such an ecosystem could therefore potentially result to a (re)centralization, in which authentication on the Web is directed by a small number of key economical and political actors.
+However, several of the requirements can form \emph{economical obstacles} (e.g., increased liability, financial minima) or \emph{technical hurdles} (e.g., renewal for each changed attestation type) {[}\citeproc{ref-eu:certifications}{83}; \citeproc{ref-eu:protocols}{93}{]}.
+This could lead to an ecosystem that \emph{favors affluent organizations}, strengthening their \emph{privileged position} in their respective techno-economic spheres, which increases risks like vendor lock-ins and gate-keeper behavior {[}\citeproc{ref-schall:eudi}{94}{]}.
+Rather than a decentralization of digital identity, such an ecosystem could therefore result in a \textbf{(re)centralization} instead, in which authentication on the Web is directed by a small number of key economical and political actors.

-Importantly, this not only holds for the TSPs themselves, but \emph{even for relying parties} making use of their services {[}\citeproc{ref-eu:relyingparties}{90}{]}.
-Even to obtain the simplest attestation from a wallet, a relying party would need to jump through the hoops described above, \emph{regardless of the choice of the wallet user}.
-This conclusion definitely \emph{falls short of the `user-oriented identity management'} -- to give users control over their own digital identity and personal data -- promised by the regulations.
-Indeed, while ``people can choose which bits of their identity information to share'' {[}\citeproc{ref-igrant:eudi}{58}{]}, through consent and selective disclosure, they have \emph{nothing to say} about which issuer can provide their credentials, nor to which verifiers they can present their attributes.
-A wallet then merely serves as a uniform interface, through which (only) registered parties -- willing to pay the cost of entry -- can exchange information in a regulation-compliant manner.
-As such, a wallet user can hardly be said to be `in charge' of their personal data.
+Importantly, this not only holds for the TSPs themselves, but \emph{also for relying parties} making use of their services {[}\citeproc{ref-eu:relyingparties}{95}{]}.
+To obtain even the simplest attestation from a wallet, a relying party would need to jump through the hoops described above, \emph{regardless of the choice of the wallet user}.
+This conclusion definitely falls short of the promise for a `user-oriented identity management' that would put users `in charge' of their own personal information.
+Indeed, while ``people can choose which bits of their identity information to share'' {[}\citeproc{ref-igrant:eudi}{57}{]}, they have \emph{nothing to say} about which issuer can provide their credentials, nor to which verifiers they can present their attributes.
+As such, wallets merely provide a uniform interface through which only registered parties -- willing to pay the cost of entry -- can exchange information.